IshanKashyap01/Theory-of-Computation/Introduction/Basic Terminologies.md

 ## Strings/Words (`w`)

-- A finite sequence of symbols from some alphabet
+- A string is a sequence of symbols from some alphabet

+- There could be any number of strings for a given language (from 0 to infinity)

 - Its length is denoted by `|w|`